-Let us now consider the direct downgoing wave in a walkover VSP configuration and a vertical well: here we can expect to have a large range of propagation directions available which are mainly distributed around the vertical orientation at each receiver.
+Let us now consider the direct downgoing wave in a walkover VSP configuration for a vertical well: here we can expect to have a wide range of propagation directions available which are mainly distributed around the vertical orientation at each receiver.
 For a sufficiently dense source spacing and sufficiently large acquisition area, it is very likely that at least one of the associated rays will be virtually tangent to the vertical well.
-Therefore, we can expect that the maximum of the slowness component $p{t,max}$ is actually the inverse of the sought-for true velocity v_G .
-We propose the following strategy:
+Therefore, we can expect that we will actually observe a maximum of the slowness component $p{t,\max}$ which represents the inverse of the sought-for true velocity v_G .
+For its determination, we propose the following strategy: